chat21/ios-sdk/README.md

-# Chat21 APIs for iOS
+# Chat21 SDK

-Simplify adding Instant Messaging features to your app with Chat21 SDK.
+Chat21 SDK adds Instant Messaging features to your app.

 ## Features

+Chat21 is a multi platform SDK that adds Instant Messaging to your iOS, Android and Web applications.
-Much more information can be found at [http://www.chat21.org](http://www.chat21.org).
+You can find more information on [http://www.chat21.org](http://www.chat21.org).

 <img src="https://user-images.githubusercontent.com/32564846/34433123-4873eca4-ec7d-11e7-8a80-4ad54def8653.png" width="250">  <img src="https://user-images.githubusercontent.com/32564846/34433130-5a797022-ec7d-11e7-94c0-cd91cb7a7e3b.png" width="250"> <img src="https://user-images.githubusercontent.com/32564846/34433695-39e04468-ec81-11e7-84a3-920e9098a2a1.png" width="250">

-Chat21 is a *multiplatform chat SDK* developed using only Firebase as the backend.
+Chat21's backend actually relies on Firebase.
+Please refer to the [Get Started for iOS](https://docs.chat21.org/ios/get-started) tutorial to correctly address the setup of a Firebase account and APIs integration.

 Chat21 iOS SDK provides the following features: